There’s something important you need to know about engagement…

-Last year Silicon Valley analyst Andrew Chen, published some interesting facts: the average app loses 77% of its users in the three days after downloading.
+In 2016 Silicon Valley analyst Andrew Chen, published some interesting facts: the average app loses 77% of its users in the three days after downloading.
 After a month, 90% of users eventually stop using the app, and after three months only 5% of users continue using a given app.

 - Gamification encourages competition.